-Money mobility is becoming very vital nowadays especially that almost everything is going digital.
+Money mobility is becoming very vital nowadays, especially since almost everything is going digital.
 Thankfully we have a lot of apps on hand that can be utilized to facilitate such mobility.
-One of them is CIMB's digital banking app, which allows you to move around funds between accounts as well as to other banks.
+One of them is CIMB's digital banking app, which allows you to move funds between accounts as well as to other banks.

 What Is CIMB?